nyk-lgtm/tli-tracker/README.md

 1. **Launch the App** - Start TLI Tracker, read the words on the screen

 2. **Configure Log Path** - On first run, the app will attempt to locate ur game logs automatically.
-If it doesn't, good luck I haven't gotten there yet.
+If it doesn't, you can set the custom log path in the app settings.

 3. **Start Farming** - The app automatically detects when u enter and exit maps or pick up items